 Geography offers students a unique – and highly marketable – set of skills in the areas of GIS, remote sensing, cartography, and spatial statistics and critical thinking, researching, and writing skills.
 We teach students how to understand and

 address the “grand challenges” of our time – climate change, poverty, water shortages, development, and so on – from a range of perspectives.

-The program leading to a B.A. in Geography requires at least 33 credits in geography, 21 of which must be at the upper division (i.e. 300-level or above).
+The program leading to a B.A. in Geography requires at least 30 credits in Geography and the Environment, and 19 of those credits have to be upper-level courses (i.e. 300-level or above).

 All students must take GEO 103, 171, and 155 and a techniques requirement (GEO 381, 383, 386, or 482).